-Our analysis of minibatch SGD shows, consistently with the classical analysis, that SGD with fixed learning rate does not strictly "converge" at the level of minibatches updates2: we observe sizeable fluctuations under the square loss in the overparametrized case for very small λ , when degenerate solutions, that fit the data perfectly, abound for $\lambda=0$.
+Our analysis of minibatch SGD shows, consistently with the classical analysis, that SGD with fixed learning rate does not strictly "converge" at the level of minibatches updates4: we observe sizeable fluctuations under the square loss in the overparametrized case for very small λ , when degenerate solutions, that fit the data perfectly, abound for $\lambda=0$.
 This is not surprising, of course, since minibatch SGD normally uses random samples of the training data.
 Furthermore, classical stochastic gradient descent with an explicit random noise term (instead of random sampling of minibatches) is known to converge almost surely to a global minimum when the objective function is convex or pseudoconvex, and otherwise converges almost surely to a local minimum, provided that the learning rate η decrease with an appropriate rate.

-As shown in Figure 2, the minibatch SGD specific noise disappears when the minibatch size increases and SGD becomes GD.
-This also means that Neural Collapse, as described by [2], never truly happens for the linear regression we have studied or for generic, intermediate layers in a neural network: NC1 is equivalent to all margins $f(x_n) \forall n$ to be the same at convergence, which cannot strictly happen for SGD and $\lambda > 0$ (both conditions are required for NC1 to be possible[1]).
-On the other hand, the origin of the minibatch SGD noise is not due to an explicit noise term, but can be described as arising from a competition between a bias for small rank and the constraint of minimizing the error in fitting the data during learning W. An equivalent description is that minibatch SGD never finds an asymptotic W that is the best fit to all the data but instead finds a sequence of very similar W, each one optimized to fit the last data point(s).
+As shown in Figure 2, the SGD specific noise disappears when the minibatch size increases and SGD becomes GD.
+This also means that Neural Collapse, as described by [2], never truly happens for the linear regression we have studied or for generic, intermediate layers in a neural network: NC1 is equivalent to all margins $f(x_n)$ $\forall n$ to be the same at convergence, which cannot strictly happen for SGD and $\lambda > 0$ (both conditions are required for NC1 to be possible[1]).
+On the other hand, the origin of the minibatch SGD noise is not due to an explicit noise term, but can be described as arising from a competition between a rank constraint in the SGD updates of W_k and the constraint of minimizing the error for each data point.
+An equivalent description is that SGD never finds an asymptotic W that is the best fit to all the data but instead finds a sequence of similar W, each one updated to fit the last minibatch.